-Up to $500 per awardee is available through the National Endowment for the Humanities Challenge Grant.
+Up to $400 per awardee is available through the National Endowment for the Humanities Challenge Grant.
+A total of four grants will be awarded in 2021-22.
 Members of all underrepresented groups are encouraged to apply.
 Preference shall be given to students who are advanced in their studies.
 Awardees agree to submit a one-paragraph report (250 words) within one month of completing their research and no later than the end of the academic year in which the grant funds were disbursed.

 - a current CV